 Plants were now beginning to stabilise land surfaces.
-Proliferating into estuaries, river plains and deltas, they generated habitats not only for a great range of invertebrates but also for freshwater fish and animals with amphibian tendencies.
-The amphibians were tetrapods – animals with four legs – and the first tetrapods were predators, attracted to the animals that had entered these habitats before them.
-Having held on to life in what were far from ideal circumstances, they appeared in places as far apart as Australia and North America, in close association with the plants, arthropods and fish that made up their natural world.
+Proliferating into estuaries, river plains and deltas, they generated habitats not only for a great range of invertebrates – myriapods, insects, spiders, mites and so on – but also for freshwater fish, crustaceans and amphibians.
+The amphibians were tetrapods, animals with four legs, and the first tetrapods were predators, attracted to the animals that had entered these habitats before them.
+They appeared in places as far apart as Australia and North America, in close association with the plants, arthropods and fish that made up their natural world.

 Only when there was sufficient shelter and humidity under the plant canopy and sufficient invertebrates to supply them with food is it likely that vertebrates would have begun to explore the terrestrial environment.

 Jennifer A. Clack, Gaining Ground, p 96 (2002).

 Environments were diversifying, and animals were diversifying in tandem, availing themselves of the opportunities: being fruitful and multiplying.
 The amphibious legged animals swam rather than walked, invading these brackish to freshwater coasts because their prey was invading them.
 Far from being pioneers, they were following where fish had gone before.